 Clients turn to Bailey for her creative and practical approach to managing liabilities, resolving disputes, and providing solutions to regulatory and compliance challenges.
-She assists a broad range of clients including health insurers, telehealth providers, healthcare startups, providers and provider groups, hospitals and health systems, life science companies, and more.
+She assists a broad range of clients, including health insurers, telehealth providers, health care startups, providers and provider groups, hospitals and health systems, life science companies, and more.

-Bailey’s practice and experience includes:
+Bailey’s practice and experience include the following: